Airlines Companies That Sponsor CPT Visas

 Can F-1 CPT lead to H-1B sponsorship with an Airlines employer after graduation?

-It can, but H-1B outcomes in airlines vary widely by employer and role.
+It can, but H-1B visa outcomes in airlines vary widely by employer and role.
 Large carriers sponsor H-1Bs for technical roles, engineering, data science, and IT positions have the strongest track records.
 CPT internships that convert to full-time offers put you in the best position, as the employer already knows your work.
 Roles in operations and corporate functions are less consistently sponsored.
 Confirm H-1B history before committing to a full-time offer if long-term U.S. work authorization is your goal.

-Search F-1 CPT Airlines Jobs
+Search CPT Airlines Jobs